Admissions & Financial Aid International

 - SAT or ACT

 - Two letters of recommendation

-- All students applying for need-based financial aid must complete the College Board's International Student Financial Aid Application, CSS/Financial Aid PROFILE, and the College Board's International Student Certificate of Finances.
+- All students applying for need-based financial aid must complete the College Board's CSS/Financial Aid PROFILE, and the College Board's International Student Certificate of Finances.

-- If you do not wish to apply for financial aid, you must complete the College Board's International Student Certification of Finances.
+- If you do not wish to apply for financial aid, you must still complete the College Board's International Student Certificate of Finances.